luca1111810/Monte-Carlo-Option-Pricing-and-Delta-Hedging/README.md

 # Monte Carlo Option Pricing and Delta Hedging

-A Python project exploring Monte Carlo methods for option pricing and hedging under the Black–Scholes framework.
+A Python project exploring Monte Carlo methods for option pricing and hedging under the Black-Scholes framework.

 The project develops reusable pricing and simulation functions alongside notebooks investigating the theoretical and numerical behaviour of the methods.